pivotal-cf/docs-pks/users-opsmgr.hbs.md

 ---
-title: Managing Tanzu Kubernetes Grid Integrated Edition Users in Ops Manager
+title: Managing Tanzu Kubernetes Grid Integrated Edition Users in {{{ vars.platform_name }}}
 owner: TKGI
 ---

-The following topics describe how to connect User Account and Authentication (UAA) to external user stores when using VMware Tanzu Operations Manager (Ops Manager) to configure VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) and how to manage users with UAA:
+The following topics describe how to connect User Account and Authentication (UAA) to external user stores when using {{{ vars.platform_name }}} to configure VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) and how to manage users with UAA:

 <ul>
   <li>